 Neptune's disk is plainly visible at 200× through a 6-inch telescope on a night of steady seeing.
 But it may be quite hard to see the disk if conditions are bad or your telescope is improperly collimated.
 Tony's 70-mm refractor is a little too small to resolve Neptune properly, but when he examines the planet carefully at 120× it looks clearly different from a star of similar brightness.
 Neptune's light is distinctly steadier, and it appears more solid.
 Not exactly a disk, but a fat pinpoint.
 It's a little more apparent in Observing Editor JR Johnson-Roehr's 90-mm refractor, but don't take our word for it; see for yourself what Neptune looks like!

-Neptune begins retrograde motion on June 15th, when it will be 2.5° east of Lambda (λ) Aquarii.
-It will move westward over the summer.
-Neptune reaches opposition on September 4th, when it will shine at magnitude 7.8.
+You will find Neptune in Aquarius, where it begins retrograde motion on June 19th, when it will be <1° west of Phi (φ) Aquarii.
+It’s still a morning object in June, so you’ll need to get up early to find it.
+It will move westward over the summer, becoming an evening object in the first half of August.
+Neptune reaches opposition on September 7th, when it will shine at magnitude 7.8, and is about 1/3 of the way from Phi Aqr to Lambda (λ) Aqr.
 Its disk will be 2.4″ on that date.
 Can you see Triton?
-On June 15th, it will be a tiny, 13.6-magnitude speck.
-Neptune begins prograde (eastward) motion on November 22nd, heading back toward Lambda Aqr.
+On September 7th, it will be a tiny, 13.5-magnitude speck.
+Neptune begins prograde (eastward) motion on November 25th, when it is less than 2° from Lambda Aqr and starts heading back toward Phi Aqr.

 Charts and Tools for Observing the Ice Giants

-Neptune reaches opposition to the Sun on September 4th (5:13 UT), and Uranus on October 19th (17:21 UT).
+Neptune reaches opposition to the Sun on September 7th (18 UT), and Uranus on October 24th (01 UT).
 These are the dates when the planets rise around sunset, set around sunrise, and reach their highest in the sky in the middle of the night.
-Neptune is reasonably well placed in the evening sky from August through December, and Uranus from September through February 2018.
-They're detectable after that, but too low for high-power telescopic observing.